asymmetryfinance/asf-buy-bot/README.md

 - A Discord bot token
 - A Discord channel ID for the bot to send messages to
-- HTTP and Websocket RPC URLs for Ethereum Mainnet
+- HTTP and Websocket RPC URLs for Ethereum Mainnet and Base (WS only)

 ## Setup